smith-kyle/electron-process/README.md

 ```

 ## Usage
 `electron-process` uses a hidden `BrowserWindow` to do all the blocking operations that your heart desires.
-Create the process in the main electron process, register modules you wish to run in the background, then call those functions within the `BrowserWindow`s that you consider the foreground.
+Create the background process in the main electron process, register modules you wish to run in the background, then call those functions within the `BrowserWindow`s that you consider the foreground.

 ### Main
 ```javascript